 GAME DESIGN

 "I don't like magic.
 There's no transparency in other games.
 There's no real way of digging into it and figuring out what the logic behind determining the results is.
 That's the beauty of the table game.
 How does a player's range rating affect the game?
 You don't have a clue in other computer games on how ratings are used and when.
-In fact, you could have ratings that the computer never used and no one would know." — Dave Sausser
+In fact, you could have ratings that the computer never used and no one would know." — Dave Sausser Valencia, CA

 Realism You Never Thought Possible